Alexhuszagh/alexhuszagh.github.com/_posts/2016-11-03-switching-to-vscode.md

 # Migration

 Overall, I'm pleased with how seamless the transition to VS Code was: I transferred my projects, build systems, theme, Sublime settings, and wrote this blog in only a few hours.
-The Markdown previews let me read my blog as I write it, and the debugger integrations and embedded terminal accelerate my work in C++/Python.
+The live Markdown previews let me double-check my blog while writing it, and the debugger integrations and embedded terminal accelerate my work in C++/Python.
 Finally, VS Code works seamlessly on Windows and Linux, and cloud syncing keeps my user configurations the same on all workstations.
 VS Code is now an excellent editor, with a fast learning curve for Sublime Text users, and plenty of room to grow.

 [code-update]:      https://code.visualstudio.com/updates/v1_7
 [screenshot]:       {{ site.url }}/attachments/2016-11-03-VSCode.png